ymytheresa/go4go/_notes/go-basics.md

     This table now correctly reflects the practical behavior of Go types in function calls, distinguishing between those that act like values and those that act like references.
 - Package
     - `package main`  is special that only this is compiled to executable, and it needs `func main()`  as entry point. other packages are all library that no entry point
-    - All `.go` assets in a single directory must all belong to the same package.
+    - All `.go` /assets in a single directory must all belong to the same package.
 If they don't, an error will be thrown by the compiler.
 This is true for main and library packages alike.
 - Module
     - 1 repo
         - (generally) 1 module